The Charsley Family

 Dr. Robert Stephen Charsley, of Slough, was the first witness

 called.
-He siad: I am a medical practitioner at Slough.
-The deceased
+He said: I am a medical practitioner at Slough.
+The deceased was

-was my cousin, and his name was Frederick William Charsley. he was 43
+my cousin, and his name was Frederick William Charsley. he was 43 years of

-years of age, and of no occupation.
+age, and of no occupation.
 I was sent for on Sept.
-22nd and
+22nd and found him

 The Coroner: Did you find a fracture?